amozo-es/houses-boutique/src/content/properties/estepona-beach-villa.md

 updatedAt: 2024-01-22
 ---

-# Contemporary Malibu Beach House
+# Contemporary Estepona Beach House

-Experience the ultimate in coastal luxury with this magnificent beachfront property, where modern design meets the natural beauty of the Pacific coastline.
+Experience the ultimate in coastal luxury with this magnificent beachfront property, where modern design meets the natural beauty of the Mediterranean coastline.
 Wake up to panoramic ocean views and enjoy direct access to pristine sandy beaches.